-2016 HK\$'000 2015 HK\$'000 Joint ventures Joint venture Asset management income Interest income 11,875 35,603 6,711 33,202
+2016 HK\$'000 2015 HK\$'000

+Joint ventures Asset management income 11,875 6,711

+Joint venture Interest income 35,603 33,202

 - (b) The amounts due to non-controlling shareholders of subsidiaries are unsecured, non-interest bearing and repayable on demand.
 Details of the amounts due from (to) joint ventures and associates are set out in the consolidated statement of financial position and on notes 19 and 20. - (c) The remuneration of executive directors and other members of key management during the year is as follows: